-To accomplish it, we need a good team of cavers, capable to exploring both vertical walls of the canyon in 2 weeks period.
+For the expedition, we need a good team of cavers who can explore both, almost vertical walls of the canyon in 2 weeks.

-In addition, the famous Cave Pobednaya (Victory) is located in the nearby canyon.
-The cave is complex due to narrow and smooth labyrinths forming an intricate system of galleries.
-The cave was last studied in 1975 when the speleological movement in Kyrgyzstan was active.
-Currently, its length reaches two km.
+In addition, we want to continue exploring one of the caves.
+The cave is difficult because of the narrow and smooth labyrinths that form an intricate system of galleries.
+The last time the cave was studied was 1975, when the speleological movement in Kyrgyzstan was active.
+At present, its length is more than 1700 m.
 Many unknown passages and vertical wells remained unexplored in the cave.

-Hence, we invite everyone to take part in the expedition.
+Therefore, we invite all interested speleologists to take part in this speleological expedition.

 Day 1.
 Bishkek – Osh – Tuya-Muyun massif

-Day 3 – 7 days.
-Exploration of vertical walls in Dangi Canyon
+Day 3 – 9.
+Exploration of vertical walls in “Dangi” Canyon